Larmor Temperature, Casimir Dynamics, and Planck's Law: Introduction

-In this note we help make the case and present some detail supporting the idea of a classical moving point charge analog to Eq.~(\ref{bhtemp}).
-The proposal concerns the temperature of an electron's radiation: when the power emitted is uniform and classical equilibrium thermodynamics applies, the emission has a temperature proportional to the acceleration, $\kappa$, of the electron.
-One finds the `classical' (no $\hbar$) temperature, \be T_{\textrm{electron}} = \frac{\mu_0 e^2 \kappa}{2\pi k_B}, \ee only when the radiated particles are commensurate with constant power emission \cite{Good:2022eub}.
-Interestingly, this occurs during Planck-distributed radiation from an analog moving mirror accelerated along the same specific trajectory (given therein).
+In this note we help make the case for a classical analog to Eq.~(\ref{bhtemp}).
+We present new details supporting the idea of a moving point charge radiation effect, quite similar in form to Eq.~(\ref{bhtemp}) yet fully classical in origin.
+The thermal radiation originates from a single accelerating electron.
+For clarity, we provide overlap with \cite{Good:2022eub} but the novel results here focus on temperature and the analytic expressions of time-dependence.
+Our results are concerned with the equilibrium period of an electron's radiation: when the power emitted is uniform and classical thermodynamics applies, the emission has a temperature proportional to the peel acceleration, $\kappa$, of the electron; the latter term is defined and explained in Sec.~\ref{sec:peel}.
+One finds the `classical' (no $\hbar$)\footnote{The temperature is in the Stoney scale \cite{stoney1881physical}; see Barrow \cite{barrowSTONE}.} temperature \cite{Ievlev:2023inj}, \be T_{\textrm{electron}} = \frac{\mu_0 e^2 \kappa}{2\pi k_B}, \ee which is commensurate with constant power emission \cite{Good:2022eub}.
+Interestingly, this occurs during Planck-distributed radiation from an analog moving mirror (dynamical Casimir effect \cite{moore1970quantum,DeWitt:1975ys,Davies:1977yv}) accelerated along the same specific trajectory (given in \cite{Good:2022eub}).
 A horizontal leveling of the power is visually seen at extremely ultra-relativistic final speeds of the electron.
 A notion of temperature is congruent with the power emitted by the electron scaling according to $P\sim T^2$ revealing similar Bekenstein one-dimensional behavior and power-temperature scaling \cite{Bekenstein:2001tj}.
-In the following work, we investigate the evidence supporting this conjecture and the classical temperature Eq.~(\ref{temp1}), as well as the analogy to the quantum temperature Eq.~(\ref{bhtemp}).
+In the following work, we investigate the arguments supporting this conjecture and the classical temperature Eq.~(\ref{temp1}), as well as the analogy to the quantum temperature Eq.~(\ref{bhtemp}).